ethanrushh/MetaMask-Seed-Recovery-Tool/README.md

 To run, you need to first create your seed text document.
 Place your twelve words in here, with a space inbetween each word.
 The words MUST be one single line.
 Run the application by executing:
 `./MetaMask\ Seed\ Unscrambler <scrambled seed phrase file location> <target address>`

+# Donations
+If you find this program useful, please consider chipping me a little bit of your recovered coin...

+### BSC/ETH/MATIC
+0x2F50B7A73D7065a672bB0eb97fB4e3DAb391CC23

+Thanks!